Along with Julio Garin

 the susceptibility of financial intermediaries to runs.

-Chapters 33 and 34 (stock pricing) use a Lucas tree
+33 and 34 (stock pricing) use a Lucas tree framework in

-framework in which assets are in fixed supply and
+which assets are in fixed supply and endowments are

-endowments are exogenous to explore asset pricing and
+exogenous to explore asset pricing and related issues.

-related issues.
-Chapter 33 focuses on bond pricing,
+Chapter 33 focuses on bond pricing, including the risk

-including the risk and term structure of interest rates.
+and term structure of interest rates.
+Topics like yield

-and the liquidity premium are discussed.
-We also use the
+premium are discussed.
+We also use the model to compare

 attention to (rational) bubbles.
 We discuss how one